SwanHubX/SwanLab-Docs/en/examples/robot/lerobot-guide.md

    --robot.id=my_red_robot_arm
 ```

--   `--robot.port` is the corresponding port, which we obtained using the method above.
+- `--robot.port`: The port you identified in the previous step.
--   `--robot.id` is the robotic arm ID.
-Here, I've defined the follower arm as `my_red_robot_arm`.
+- `--robot.id`: A unique ID for the arm.
+Here, I've named the follower arm `my_red_robot_arm`.

 Example output: